peter88213/nvhelp-de/source/nv_aeon2/index.rst

    [SETTINGS]

-   narrative_arc = Romanhandlung
+   narrative_arc = Narrative

    # Name of the user-defined "Narrative" arc.

-   property_description = Beschreibung
+   property_description = Description

-   # Name of the user-defined scene description property.
+   # Name of the user-defined section description property.

-   property_notes = Notizen
+   property_notes = Notes

-   # Name of the user-defined scene notes property.
+   # Name of the user-defined section notes property.

-   property_moonphase = Mondphase
+   property_moonphase = Moon phase

    # Name of the user-defined moon phase property.

-   role_location = Schauplatz
+   role_location = Location

-   # Name of the user-defined role for scene locations.
+   # Name of the user-defined role for section locations.

    role_item = Item

-   # Name of the user-defined role for items in a scene.
+   # Name of the user-defined role for items in a section.

-   role_character = Anwesend
+   role_character = Participant

-   # Name of the user-defined role for characters in a scene.
+   # Name of the user-defined role for characters in a section.

-   type_character = Figur
+   type_character = Character

    # Name of the user-defined "Character" type

-   type_location = Ort
+   type_location = Location

    # Name of the user-defined "Location" type

-   type_item = Gegenstand
+   type_item = Item

    # Name of the user-defined "Item" type

-   color_scene = Red
+   color_section = Red

-   # Color of new scene events
+   # Color of new section events

    color_event = Yellow

-   # Color of new non-scene events
+   # Color of new non-section events

    [OPTIONS]

-   add_moonphase = Yes
+   add_moonphase = No

    # Yes: Add the moon phase to the event properties.
    # No: Update moon phase, if already defined as event property.